bootchk/testGimpPDB/readme.md

   - you must open an image before you can invoke the plugin
   - read the procedure metadata from the PDB instead of a .json file
-  - Better improvisation: on "error parameter out of range" iteratively improvise values from a set, where at least one element of the set typically would be in range.

   - capture test results and compare to known/previous results
   - allow the subset of interactive plugins to be tested (currently excluded)
   - certain rare parameter types not yet improvised

+## Recent changes

+- Better improvisation: on error "out of range" iteratively improvise values from a set, where at least one element of the set typically would be in range.